Women In Renewable

 Wire's Mentorship Program

 Every year, 12 women are selected to participate in WIRE’s flagship mentorship and networking program.
-The WIRE Mentorship Program runs for two years with a mentor-mentee structured cohort, with mentees becoming mentors for the second year to make a 20-person cohort.
-Women in senior leadership positions are paired with mid-early career women for guidance in the clean energy sector and advisement on how to make the most of their professional opportunities.
-Over eighty women have participated in the program so far, and alumni continue to have an impact beyond the network on the ground in their localities.
+The WIRE Mentorship Program runs for two years with a peer mentor-mentee structured cohort, with mentees becoming mentors for the second year.
+We also welcome 1-2 Senior Advisors each year to join the cohort, encouraging intergenerational mentorship.
+The full cohort for 2024-2026 boasts 28 women.
+Over one hundred women have participated in the Mentorship Program so far, and alumni continue to have an impact beyond the network on the ground in their localities.

 Meet Our Mentees for 2022-2024 Mentorship Program